 Figure 11.
-Same ten two-dimensional marginal probability densities as in Figure 7).
+The same 10 two-dimensional marginal probability densities as in Fig. 7.
 Note that scales on horizonal and vertical axes differ.
-Black dots are the samples from all chains, whereas the green dots represent the samples from chains with a posterior mean that yields a VR that is higher than 85% of the maximum VR.
+Black dots are the samples from all chains, whereas the green dots represent the samples from chains with a posterior mean that yields a VR higher than 85 % of the maximum VR.
 The red lines represent the true values.

 Figure 12.
-Marginal posterior distributions for each model parameter given the selected chains (depicted as green dots in Figure 10).
-The blue lines represent the means, and the standard deviations are represented by the grey lines.
+Marginal posterior distributions for each model parameter given the selected chains (depicted as green dots in Fig. 10).
+The blue lines represent the means, and the standard deviations are represented by the gray lines.
 The red lines represent the true values.